THE-DEEPDAS/Anveshak/docs/user-guide.md

-# Cold Mailer User Guide
+# Anveshak  User Guide

-This guide provides step-by-step instructions for using all features of the Cold Mailer application.
+This guide provides step-by-step instructions for using all features of the Anveshak  application.

 ## Table of Contents